⚠️ CAUTION — With Conditions — Paneer

 ✅ Reality: Cooking changes texture and can reduce some compounds, but the core concern with paneer — primarily its effect on digestion or specific organ systems — often persists.
 Cooking also does not neutralise toxic compounds like thiosulfates (onion/garlic family) or oxalates.
 Check the preparation guide in this article carefully.

-"When Indian pet parents ask me about paneer, the most important thing I tell them is to focus on preparation and quantity, not just safety classification.
+"With paneer, the factors that matter most are preparation and quantity — not just the safety rating.
 The label points the way, but portion and frequency are what truly decide the outcome.
 Start from the katori amounts above and let your dog's reaction set the final portion."

 Sources & References